testcontainers/testcontainers-go/docs/modules/index.md

 We are going to propose a set of steps to follow when adding types and methods to the module:

-!!!warning
-    The `StartContainer` function will be eventually deprecated and replaced with `RunContainer`.
-We are keeping it in certain modules for backwards compatibility, but they will be removed in the future.

 - Make sure a public `Container` type exists for the module.
-This type has to use composition to embed a pointer to the `container.DockerContainer` type, promoting all the methods from it.
+This type has to use composition to embed a pointer to the `testcontainers.DockerContainer` type, promoting all the methods from it.
 - Make sure a `RunContainer` function exists and is public.
-This function is the entrypoint to the module and will define the initial values for a `container.Request` struct, including the image, the default exposed ports, wait strategies, etc. Therefore, the function must initialise the container request with the default values.
+This function is the entrypoint to the module and will define the initial values for a `testcontainers.Request` struct, including the image, the default exposed ports, wait strategies, etc. Therefore, the function must initialise the container request with the default values.
-- Define container options for the module leveraging the `container.RequestCustomizer` interface, that has one single method: `Customize(req *Request) error`.
+- Define container options for the module leveraging the `testcontainers.RequestCustomizer` interface, that has one single method: `Customize(req *testcontainers.Request) error`.

 !!!warning
-    The interface definition for `RequestCustomizer` was changed to allow errors to be correctly processed.
+    Before v1.0.0, the interface definition for `testcontainers.RequestCustomizer` was changed to allow errors to be correctly processed.
     More specifically, the `Customize` method was changed from:

     ```go
-    Customize(req *Request)
+    Customize(req *testcontainers.Request)
     ```

     To:

     ```go
-    Customize(req *Request) error
+    Customize(req *testcontainers.Request) error
     ```

-- We consider that a best practice for the options is define a function using the `With` prefix, that returns a function returning a modified `container.Request` type.
-For that, the library already provides a `container.CustomizeRequestOption` type implementing the `RequestCustomizer` interface, and we encourage you to use this type for creating your own customizer functions.
+- We consider that a best practice for the options is define a function using the `With` prefix, that returns a function returning a modified `testcontainers.Request` type.
+For that, the library already provides a `testcontainers.CustomizeRequestOption` type implementing the `testcontainers.RequestCustomizer` interface, and we encourage you to use this type for creating your own customizer functions.
 - At the same time, you could need to create your own container customizers for your module.
-Make sure they implement the `container.RequestCustomizer` interface.
-Defining your own customizer functions is useful when you need to transfer a certain state that is not present at the `Request` for the container, possibly using an intermediate Config struct.
+Make sure they implement the `testcontainers.RequestCustomizer` interface.
+Defining your own customizer functions is useful when you need to transfer a certain state that is not present at the `testcontainers.Request` for the container, possibly using an intermediate Config struct.
-- The options will be passed to the `RunContainer` function as variadic arguments after the Go context, and they will be processed right after defining the initial `container.Request` struct using a for loop.
+- The options will be passed to the `RunContainer` function as variadic arguments after the Go context, and they will be processed right after defining the initial `testcontainers.Request` struct using a for loop.

 ```golang
 // Config type represents an intermediate struct for transferring state from the options to the container